nixworks/public/news/2015/06/6/README.md

 ##### Reuters
 ### [Reuters reports that an Egyptian court has overturned a ruling that Hamas is a terrorist organisation. ](/news/2015/06/6/reuters-reports-that-an-egyptian-court-has-overturned-a-ruling-that-hamas-is-a-terrorist-organisation.md)
-_Context: Reuters, Hamas, Egypt, terrorism_
+_Context: terrorism, Hamas, Reuters, Egypt_

 ##### police
 ### [Five police are injured following violent protests at a gay pride march in Kiev. ](/news/2015/06/6/five-police-are-injured-following-violent-protests-at-a-gay-pride-march-in-kiev.md)
-_Context: gay pride, police, Kiev_
+_Context: police, gay pride, Kiev_

 ##### President of Sudan
 ### [The President of Sudan Omar al-Bashir swears in a new Cabinet after having been sworn in for a five-year term earlier in the week. ](/news/2015/06/6/the-president-of-sudan-omar-al-bashir-swears-in-a-new-cabinet-after-having-been-sworn-in-for-a-five-year-term-earlier-in-the-week.md)